 Cycle the Salem Greenway

 The 5.2-mile Salem Creek Greenway starts at the scenic Salem Lake and has multiple routes branching off to some of Winston-Salem’s top sites.
-Pedal your way to the new Quarry Park* or through downtown’s Innovation Quarter** while enjoying cooler fall temps and colorful leaves.
+Pedal your way to Quarry Park* or through downtown’s Innovation Quarter** while enjoying cooler fall temps and colorful leaves.

 *From Salem Greenway, hop off on the Peachtree Greenway and continue to Waughtown Connector, which takes you directly to the Quarry—one of the most popular skyline and foliage views in the city.